adithyapaib/lenk.cf/README.md

 # ❤️lenk.cf

-A URL shortner made using NodeJS, MongoDB and Vercel serverless function.
+A URL shortener made using NodeJS, MongoDB, and Vercel serverless function.
 This project also includes a serverless API.
-With the help of this API we can Integreate the URL shortner with basic static (HTML/CSS/JS ) websites.
-This website can also serve as a Progresive Web Application (PWA) where you can install this website as a normal Application on your PC or Phone.
+With the help of this API, we can Integrate the URL shortener with basic static (HTML/CSS/JS ) websites.
+This website can also serve as a Progressive Web Application (PWA) where you can install this website as a normal Application on your PC or Phone.

 &nbsp;